simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-of-ci-cd/index.en.md

 ______

-In conclusion, Continuous Integration and Continuous Deployment bring numerous benefits to software development projects.
+Wrapping up, Continuous Integration and Continuous Deployment bring numerous benefits to software development projects.
 From improved collaboration and communication to faster feedback loops and early bug detection, these practices help deliver high-quality software at a rapid pace.
 By increasing software quality, reducing time to market, improving risk management, and supporting scalability and flexibility, CI and CD have become essential components of modern software development.

 References:
 - [Slack](https://slack.com/)